-Matthew Di Carlo is a Senior Fellow at the Albert Shanker Institute in Washington, D.C.
-He has a B.A. from Fordham University and a Ph.D. in Sociology from Cornell University.
+Matthew Di Carlo is a senior fellow at the Albert Shanker Institute in Washington, D.C.
+He has a B.A. from Fordham University and a Ph.D. in sociology from Cornell University.

-Mark Weber is the Special Analyst for Education Policy at the New Jersey Policy Perspective and a lecturer at Rutgers University, where he recently earned his Ph.D.
+Mark Weber is the Special Analyst for Education Policy at the New Jersey Policy Perspective and a lecturer in education policy at Rutgers University, where he earned his PhD.
 He is also a music teacher in Warren Township, NJ.